 Written by Martin Thompson

 Every year we use our own bicycle rental services to go on a team cycle tour holiday - out of season, so we can be back in the office to make sure that your bike holiday goes rolls smoothly when the sun is out!
-This year we decided to explore the little know Grande Rota do Côa, a European GR that follows the Coa river in northern Portugal from Guarda to Vila Nova de Foz Côa.
+This year we decided to explore the little know Grande Rota do Côa, a European Grand Route that follows the Coa river in northern Portugal from Guarda to Vila Nova de Foz Côa.

 The route offers stunning scenery and a glimpse at a vanishing way of life in the very rural interior of northern Portugal.
 If bucolic wilderness is your think, this is a ride to seriously consider!
 Most of the route follows the meandering Côa river valley and crosses a various points the river itself and several tributary streams - which as we found out can run pretty deep in the winter!

 Guarda to Sabugal - 50 km Road & Trail

 The first leg of our journey was a train ride from the Portuguese capital.
 Leaving Lisbon on the Intercity train to Guarda, we discovered that only certain compositions, running at specific times will take your bike on board (you can find out more about taking your bicycle on a train in Portugal here).
 Fortunately we had a fine bottle of Irish Whiskey to keep us warm as we waited for the next train and a video shot for a big name fast food brand going on in the streets below.

 Once we boarded the right train we made a quick stop in Coimbra, changing trains and grabbing a bite before heading on to Guarda, which is known for being Ugly, Strong and Cold - by the town's own reckoning!
 While the train ride had been anything but ugly, it was certainly cold on the platform and based on the weather forecast, it was about to get much colder.
 And wetter.